WayScience/CytoSnake-Benchmarks/README.md

 These notebooks are structured with a naming convention `{datatype}_{workflow-used}.ipynb`.
 Within each folder, you'll find a README providing information about the benchmark contents, a `figures` folder containing all the generated plots, `data` folder that contains CSV files that store the raw performance data extracted from the benchmarks and associated configuration files used during benchmark execution.

-Below is a table that describes all of the currently available benchmarks:
+Below is a table that describes all of the currently available benchmarks inside the `all-benchmarks` directory:
 | Directory Name              | Description                                                                                                                                                                                                                                                              |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `cell-health-cp-cp_process` | Benchmarks the [`cp_process`](https://cytosnake.readthedocs.io/en/latest/workflows.html#cp-process) workflow using the cell-health [dataset](https://nih.figshare.com/articles/dataset/Cell_Health_-_Cell_Painting_Single_Cell_Profiles/9995672/5) cell profile features |